guyy1232/movie_genres_classifier/README.md

 This Jupyter notebook contains the Transformer-based approach for multi-label movie genre prediction using movie plot summaries.
 The main model used in this approach is the BERT (Bidirectional Encoder Representations from Transformers) model, a pre-trained Transformer model.

-### Data Loading and Examination

-The notebook starts by loading the data from a CSV file into a Pandas DataFrame.
-It then displays the first few rows of the DataFrame to provide a sense of what the data looks like.

-### Data Preprocessing

-The notebook includes steps for data preprocessing.
-This includes converting genre labels into a binary matrix format using `MultiLabelBinarizer` and tokenizing the movie plot summaries using the BERT tokenizer.

 ### Model Training

 The notebook trains a BERT model for multi-label classification.
 Transformers, especially BERT, have been revolutionary in the field of Natural Language Processing due to their ability to capture the context of words in text data effectively.